What campaigns would you choose as the best marketing campaigns of all time?

 Further Reading: How to Make Your Marketing Campaigns More Appealing

 Disclaimer: These are my choice of best marketing campaigns of all time, campaigns that appeal to me.
-It is not meant to be an exhaustive list.
+I do not mean it as an exhaustive list.

 - Guide to the Best Ads That Work for Your Business